Skip to Content

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Assistant Vice President for Institutional Compliance and Chief Compliance Officer; senior reviewer of this UPPS
+Chief Information Security Officer; senior reviewer of this UPPS

 President